stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 03 - Research Ethics and Needfinding.md

 > MacKenzie, I.S.
 (2013).
 Chapter 4: Scientific Foundations.
 Human-Computer Interaction: An Empirical Research Perspective. (pp. 121-152).
 Waltham, MA: Elsevier.

-What is research?
+Topic: what is research?

 There are three different definitions:

 1. An exercise as simple as careful or diligent search
 2. Collecting information about a particular subject